 prisoner abuse and torture from the infamous Abu Ghraib prison in occupied Iraq and Guantanamo Bay.
 They demonstrate extreme examples of a technique broadly defined as “stress positions,” which are designed to “soften-up” prisoners prior to interrogation.
 Here, prisoners are being forced to artificially lower their heads and adopt unnatural positions of their spines, similar to horses in rollkur.

 We must stop seeing a horse as an adversary that must be “broken.”
 It seems today lavish gaits,tricks and precision are what is rewarded in competition rather than the quality of the training, the willingness of the horse, or the dedication to the sport by the rider.
 Most of us have done something questionable or ill-advised with regard to our horses, or we may have seen a trainer do something that didn’t seem right but we didn’t know at the time why it was wrong.
 If anyone in any equestrian discipline uses some of these techniques on horses with the full knowledge that we are causing them pain or distress, then we are little better than sadist Farida Khan.
 Use of the whips, extreme bits, and harsh spurs are the surest indicators that all other training has either been neglected, rushed, or poorly executed.
 “Hard Riding” is just another type of willful abuse – the reason for it hardly matters.
 The horse does not know why we abuse him or for what purpose, only that we do.

 The video below is disturbing in that a mini-pony is being abused and exhausted.
-This video, produced by the Napoleon Riding Cult, resulted in 3 people being charged with animal abuse in the Netherlands.
+The Napoleon Riding Cult has been charged with animal abuse in the Netherlands.